louischatriot/nedb/README.md

 ```

 ### Finding documents
 You can use `find` to look for multiple documents matching you query, or `findOne` to look for one specific document.
-For now, you can only select documents based on field equality,but I'm planning to add Mongo's <a href="http://docs.mongodb.org/manual/reference/operator/query-comparison/" target="_blank">$in, $lt, $gt, $lte and $gte comparison operators</a>.
+For now, you can only select documents based on field equality, but I'm planning to add Mongo's <a href="http://docs.mongodb.org/manual/reference/operator/query-comparison/" target="_blank">$in, $lt, $gt, $lte and $gte comparison operators</a>.

 ```javascript
 // Let's say our datastore contains the following collection